Updated April 27, 2014

 Knights of Columbus 2181 holds community lunches Tuesdays at Columbus Club, 10 Collins St., Yarmouth, from 11 a.m. to 1 p.m.

 TOPS NS 5293 Yarmouth, meets Thursdays 3 to 4:30 p.m. at Beacon United Church.
 25 Beacon St.

-The VON caregiver support group meets monthly, on the third Wednesday, from 2 to 4 p.m., in the VON boardroom at 55 Starrs Rd. in Yarmouth.
+The VON caregiver support group meets monthly, normally on the third Wednesday, from 2 to 4 p.m., in the VON boardroom at 55 Starrs Rd. in Yarmouth, but the date has been changed for May.
+The group will meet Tuesday, May 20.
+Same hours, same location.
 New members welcome.
 For further information contact Derrick Babin or Sandra Hubbard-LeBlanc at 742-4512.